Fermat-ORG/fermat-framework/README.md

 #### Usage

-In addition to the core features built into Fermat, there is a growing community of developers building plugins and niche wallets that add all sorts of useful functionality.
+In addition to the core features built into Fermat, there is a growing community of developers building _Plug-ins_ and _Niche Wallets_ that add all sorts of useful functionality.

 For installation instructions and running from the source code, see the [CONTRIBUTING.md](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md).

-#### Need help?
+#### Need Help?

 Having problems compiling or running Fermat the first time, or not sure how to use Fermat?
 Please log into the [IRC DEV Channel](http://irc.lc/freenode/fermat-dev/), and we will help you to fix common problems and find extra help if needed.

+#### Learn More?

+Take a look the the [CONTRIBUTING.md](https://github.com/bitDubai/fermat/tree/master/fermat-book) that it is being written in order to help developers learn more about Fermat technology.

 #### Status of the Project:

 As of November 2015 the state of the project is the following:

 State of the code: Under development for 6 months.
 No realeses yet.
-20+ full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).
+30+ full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).

 Future path of development: Active (First release with very limited features schedulled for December 2015).